Skip to main content

 2. Gradually increase your fiber intake in the form of fiber rich foods such as oats, brown rice, ground flaxseeds, psyllium and vegetables.
 This will help regulate bowel function and reduce constipation.

-3. Reduce your stress levels by doing daily mediation, prayers, yoga and exercise.Drinking a warm cup of chamomile tea before sleep is also helpful to relax and for IBS symptoms.
+3. Reduce your stress levels by practicing daily mediation, prayers, yoga or exercise.
+Drinking a warm cup of chamomile tea before sleep is also helpful to relax and for IBS symptoms.
 Stress has been found to increase the symptoms of IBS.

 If any of your family or friends is struggling with irritable bowel syndrome or IBS, please share this article with them.
 Sharing is caring!

-The Canadian Encyclopedia of Natural Medicine, Sherry Torkos, BSc Phm
+The Canadian Encyclopedia of Natural Medicine, Sherry Torkos, BSc Ph.m.

 Maha Nasr